https://www.instagram.com/sweech/ https://www.instagram.com/sweech/

 Reflections

 This hike up to Mt Kinabalu is indeed challenging.
 On the second day with lack of sleep, and high elevations, it is not surprising that one would think he or she is hit by AMS.
 It is important to rehydrate and have enough food.
+I would stress on preparation to climb Mt Kinabalu by doing 10-15km hikes few months before.

 Our trip to climb the mountain was arranged by the River Junkies Travel and KiewNam for making out dreams possible!
 Big shout out to all the organizers and guides who took care of us up and down safely!